idenfy/Documentation/pages/ios-sdk.md

 * Major 3D liveness version upgrade from v8 to v9.
 Faster and more accurate 3D liveness.

 ### Changed:
 * Changed 3D liveness localization strings names from Zoom.strings to the **FaceTec.strings**.
-In order to support multilanguages in the 3D liveness you have to override those strings.
+In order to support multi-languages in the 3D liveness you have to override those strings.
 * Made changes for [custom identification results ViewController customizations](https://github.com/idenfy/Documentation/blob/master/pages/IOSUICustomization.md#customization-by-providing-a-CustomWaitingViewController).
-* Improved identifications recording.
+* Improved identification recording.
 Videos will be longer.

 ## [5.3.0] - 2020-01-29